App-vNext/Polly/docs/strategies/hedging.md

 ### Dynamic mode

 In dynamic mode, you have the flexibility to control how the hedging strategy behaves during each execution.
-This control is achieved through the `HedgingDelayGenerator` property.
+This control is achieved through the `DelayGenerator` property.

 > [!NOTE]
-> The `Delay` property is disregarded when `HedgingDelayGenerator` is set.
+> The `Delay` property is disregarded when `DelayGenerator` is set.

 Example scenario: